tedai-hackathon/information-2023/README.md

 # information-2023
-Information about the TEDAI Hackathon
+Information about the TED AI Hackathon